shittuay/jewish_dating_app/README.md

-Certainly!
-Here’s your README.md converted to a properly formatted, easy-to-read Markdown document with improved section formatting, bullet points, and code blocks for clarity.

----

 # Jewish Dating App

 Welcome to the **Jewish Dating App**!
 This application provides a platform for Jewish individuals to connect, create profiles, browse other users, send messages, and express interest through a "liking" system.